wfdb/wfdb-spec/spec/HEADERS.md

   - This field can be present only if the checksum is present.
 It is separated from the previous field by whitespace.
 - **Description** [optional]:
   - AKA, the signal name.
-Any text between the block size field and the end of the line is taken to be a description of the signal.
+Any text, excluding ASCII control characters, between the block size field and the end of the line is taken to be a description of the signal.
 Unlike the other fields in the header file, the description may include embedded spaces; note that whitespace between the block size and description fields is not considered to be part of the description, however.
   - This field can be present only if the block size is present.